Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Application to Soil Moisture Data

 To reproduce the presented numerical simulations, the first step is downloading the HLIB (www.hlib.org) or HLIBPro (www.hlibpro.com) libraries.
 Both are free for academic purposes.
 HLIB is a sequential, open-source C-code library, which is relatively easy to use and understand.
-HLIBPro is the highly tuned parallel version of HLIB, where only the header and object files are accessible.
+HLIBPro is the highly tuned parallel library, where only the header and object files are accessible.

 After signing the $\H$-matrix (HLIB or HLIBPro) license, downloading, and installing the libraries, our modules for approximating covariance matrices and computing log-likelihoods, and the soil moisture data can be downloaded from $\mbox{https://github.com/litvinen/HLIBCov.git}$.